spraveenio/rocm-device-metrics-exporter/README.md

      docker run --rm -ltd --privileged -v ./config:/etc/metrics -e PATH=$PATH:/home/amd/bin/ -p 5000:5000 --name exporter registry.test.pensando.io:5000/device-metrics-exporter/exporter:latest
      ```
 - The update to config file will take affect graciously without needing the
   container to be restarted.
-The new config will take effect in less than 10s interval.
+The new config will take effect in less than 1 minute interval.
 ### Metrics Config formats
 - Json file with the following optional keys are expected
     - ServerPort : <port number>